Upcoming Seminars

 3. Stock selection:

-• Zaigham Shah, selects the best screened stocks (based on Islamic criteria) using a conservative style that preserves capital and invests prudently.
+• UBS Canada selects the best screened stocks (based on Islamic criteria) using a conservative style that preserves capital and invests prudently.

 Internationally Renowned Islamic Scholars

-The DJIM Shari`ah Supervisory Board was established to counsel Dow Jones Indexes on matters relating to the Shari`ahh compliance of the indexes' eligible components.
-Members of the Dow Jones Islamic Market Indexes Shari`ah Supervisory Board are:
+The DJIM Shari'ah Supervisory Board was established to counsel Dow Jones Indexes on matters relating to the Shari`ahh compliance of the indexes' eligible components.